toopster/dsc-mle-logistic-regression-online-ds-sp-000/README.md

 As discussed, maximum likelihood estimation finds the underlying parameters of an assumed distribution to maximize the likelihood of the observations.
 Logistic regression expands upon this by investigating the conditional probabilities associated with the various features, treating them as independent probabilities and calculating the respective total probability.

 For example, when predicting an individual's risk for heart disease, you might consider various factors such as their family history, weight, diet, exercise routines, blood pressure, and cholesterol.
 When looked at individually, each of these has an associated conditional probability that the individual has heart disease based on each of these factors.
-Mathematically, you can write each of these probabilities for each factor $X$ as:
+Mathematically, you can write each of these probabilities for each factor $$X$$ as:

 <img src="https://render.githubusercontent.com/render/math?math=\pi_i=Pr(Y_i=1|X_i=x_i)=\dfrac{\text{exp}(\beta_0+\beta_1 x_i)}{1+\text{exp}(\beta_0+\beta_1 x_i)}">